quarkusio/quarkusio.github.io/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This website is licensed under the [https://creativecommons.org/licenses/by/3.0/](Creative Commons Attribution 3.0).